Arab culture: Music

-Arabic music is the music of Arab people, especially those centered around the Arabian Peninsula.
+Arabic music is the music of Arabs, especially those centered around the Arabian Peninsula.
 The world of Arab music has long been dominated by Cairo, a cultural center, though musical innovation and regional styles abound from Tunisia to Saudi Arabia.
 Beirut has, in recent years, also become a major center of Arabic music.
 Classical Arab music is extremely popular across the population, especially a small number of superstars known throughout the Arab world.
 Regional styles of popular music include Iraqi el Maqaam, Algerian raï, Kuwaiti sawt and Egyptian el gil.

 "The common style that developed is usually called 'Islamic' or 'Arab', though in fact it transcends religious, ethnic, geographical, and linguistic boundaries" and it is suggested that it be called the Near East (from Morocco to Afghanistan) style.